Data-Legend/Sales_datamart/README.md

     - Created SSIS packages to automate the ETL process.
     - Implemented data flow tasks to extract data from AdventureWorks2014.
     - Applied necessary transformations (e.g., data cleaning, formatting).
-    - Loaded transformed data into the dimension and fact tables.
+    - Loaded transformed data into the dimension and fact tables using incremental load.